-- Residence Hall common spaces are primarily intended for the use and accessibility of the building residents.
-Common spaces are not designed for overnight accommodations. - 2.
-Talmage, Miller, Brown, King and Krieg Main Lobbies, France Great Hall and Williard Conference Room may be reserved by University-approved campus organizations (not affiliated with a particular residence hall) with permission from the Residence Life staff of the building.
-A campus organization interested in reserving common area space in a residence hall should initially contact Conferences and Events at 419-448-2193 to see if the space is available.
+- A. Residence Hall common spaces are primarily intended for the use and accessibility of the building residents assigned to those locations.
+Common spaces, such as lounges, meeting halls/spaces, computer rooms, study rooms, etc., are not designed for overnight accommodations.
+Students found sleeping in or using such spaces as not intended will be documented and processed through the conduct system. - B. Talmage, Miller, Brown, King and Krieg Main Lobbies, France Great Hall and Williard Conference Room may be reserved by University-approved campus organizations (not affiliated with a particular residence hall) with permission from the Residence Life staff of the building.
+A campus organization interested in reserving common area space in any residence hall or building should initially contact Conferences and Events at 419-448-2193 to see if the space is available.
 The Residence Life and Housing staff must approve any room reservation that is requested in those locations.
-Once approved, space reservation processes (Event form, or other approved methods) must be followed. - 3.
-Floor lounge space cannot be reserved by any group other than the students of the living unit, hall council representative, or Residence Life staff. - 4.
-Common area space in campus houses and apartments is the responsibility of all residents assigned to that unit.
+Once approved, space reservation processes (Event form, or other approval methods) must be followed. - C. Floor lounge space cannot be reserved by any group other than the students of the living unit, hall council representative, or Residence Life staff. - D. Common area space in campus houses and apartments is the responsibility of all residents assigned to that unit.